deterministic-arts/DartsCLCalendar/README.md

 **This library is work in progress** It is currently somewhat usable as a `local-time` replacement for limited use cases.
 Proper time zone support still requires `local-time` since we currently abuse local time's support for compiled time zone files.
+Formatting date/time values is more flexible than in `locale-time` due to the support for internationalization and locale-specific date/time patterns.

 ## Date/Time Representations